opendp/opendp/docs/source/getting-started/tabular-data/index.rst

 Dataset Description
 -------------------

-For this section of the documentation, we will use the `Labour Force Survey microdata <https://ec.europa.eu/eurostat/web/microdata/public-microdata/labour-force-survey>`_ released by Eurostat.
+We will use a `Labour Force Survey microdata <https://ec.europa.eu/eurostat/web/microdata/public-microdata/labour-force-survey>`_ released by Eurostat for this tutorial, with some `additional preprocessing <https://github.com/opendp/dp-test-datasets/blob/main/data/eurostat/README.ipynb>`__.
-The data surveys working hours of individuals in the European Union collected on a quarterly cadence.
+On a quarterly cadence Eurostat surveys the working hours of individuals in the European Union.
 The public microdata is protected using traditional statistical disclosure control methods such as global recoding, local suppression, and addition of noise.

 We chose this dataset for a few reasons: